acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/07-elect_energy.md

 ## Performance considerations
 ### Serial performance
 First we need to compile the serial version to use as a reference for calculation of parallel scaling.
-How do we know if compiler vectorized any loops?

-We will use a couple of new compiler options:
-- turn on optimization reporting *(-qopt-report=1)*
-- turn on vectorization report *(-qopt-report-phase=vec)*.
+For this section we will use Intel compiler.

+#### Using the auto-vectorizer in Intel compiler

 At optimization levels *-O2* or higher Intel compiler automatically tries to vectorize code.
 To compile an unvectorized version with the same optimization level we need to turn off auto vectorization.

 - disable auto-vectorizer *(-no-vec)*

+How do we know if compiler was able to vectorize any loops?

+For this we will use a couple of new compiler options:
+- turn on optimization reporting *(-qopt-report=1)*
+- turn on vectorization report *(-qopt-report-phase=vec)*.

 ~~~
 module load StdEnv/2020 intel/2021.2.0